Skip to content

 Herbarium Specimen — Asclepias glaucescens Kunth collected in Mexico by The New York Botanical Garden (licensed under CC BY 4.0)

-Swamp Milkweed (Asclepias incarnata): This Texas milkweed has two subspecies, ssp. incarnata and ssp. pulchra.
-The former is native in the center of the state (hardy in zones 3-9), while the latter is adventive in three counties in Texas (Kartesz 2015).
+Swamp Milkweed (Asclepias incarnata): Swamp milkweed has two subspecies, ssp. incarnata and ssp. pulchra.
+The former is native in the center of Texas (hardy in zones 3-9), while the latter is adventive in three counties in Texas (Kartesz 2015).
 Like the name suggests, in the wild, it is found in wet places including the shores of streams, lakes, ponds, and other wetlands.
 This is one of the taller milkweeds growing from 3 to 5 feet tall.
 The flowers, which bloom from July to September are generally a pink to red color, but there is also a white cultivar (pictured below).

 Pink flowers of swamp milkweed (Asclepias incarnata) from Pennsylvania.